jzc77/colors-server/README.md

   * <img src="images/folder-no-arrow.png" width="100" alt="No arrow on 'client' folder">

 * Axios vs fetch(): `axios` automatically converts requested data to JSON, while `fetch()` requires the use of `response.json()` (Source: https://blog.logrocket.com/axios-vs-fetch-best-http-requests/)

+* A **proxy server** is a 'gateway' server that has CORS enabled and has access to server resources.
+The frontend/client sends requests to the proxy server, which in turn gets the server resources.
+The proxy server will send back the resources to the client.
+  * E.g. In this tutorial, the frontend/client (App.js) tried to request a "CORS disabled" server (`http://localhost:8080/user`)(index.js).
+This resulted in a CORS error.
+However, the client was instead re-routed to the proxy server using `http://localhost:5000/user` (app.js).
+The proxy server had CORS enabled with `app.use(cors())` and was able to access the "CORS disabled" server using a GET request with `axios.get('http://localhost:8080/user')` (app.js).